amiaopensource/av-python-carpentry/_episodes/11-dataanalysis.md

 > ## pandas: the Google Sheets/Excel replacement you didn't know you were missing
 >
-> pandas is yet another python add-on, this time an extraordinarily powerful data analysis engine that comes from the world of finance, specifically quantitiave analytics.
+> pandas is yet another python add-on, this time an extraordinarily powerful data analysis engine that comes from the world of finance, specifically quantitive analytics.
 > While it may seem intimidating, pandas is remarkably user friendly and intuitive.
 > pandas is excellent at:
 > * normalizing data from diverse sources
-> * performing calculations on rows or colmns
+> * performing calculations on rows or columns
 > * concatenating or joining or grouping by category
 > * visualization
 >